vijjiGi/javaScript-clock/README.md

         const searchInput=document.querySelector('.search');
         const suggestions=document.querySelector('.sugggestions');

-And then we use some keyBoard functions like 'change','keyup'.
+And then we use some mouse Events like 'change','keyup'.

         searchInput.addEventListener('change',displayMatches);in this displayMatches is a function.